DKPunch/school-course-transcript/README.md

 # School Course Transcript Organizer

-This is a project I decided to do outside of the classroom after my second term of Computer Science in order to practice using linked lists.
+This is a project I decided to do outside of the classroom after my first year of studying Computer Science.
+I felt it was a good opportunity to implement a simple data structure (linked list) as well as experiment with some sorting and inserting ideas.
 I also had a genuine need for a program that would allow me to manipulate college course information.
 The program reads data from a text file or creates a new text file if none can be found in the home directory.
 The user is able to add or delete courses from the text file.
-I also added an ability to calculate the GPA of all courses on the list.
+I also added an ability to calculate the GPA of all courses on the list, which comes in handy for quick calculations when trying to find out an overall GPA for students who have attended multiple schools.

 # How to use